robo-w/kenwood-gps-converter/README.md

                                  parsed and printed out to stdout.

 ## Build

+Checkout and build the referenced version of [Geobroker Client Library](https://github.com/robo-w/geobroker-client-lib).

 Run `mvn clean install` to build package.
 The resulting `kenwood-gps-converter-<version>-jar-with-depencies.jar` is the